AI Memory System

 Structured + SemanticPostgreSQL + pgvectorLong-term storage with HNSW vector indexing for sub-linear similarity search

-GraphNeo4jEntity extraction and relationship traversal -- "what's connected to what"
+GraphNeo4jEntity extraction and relationship traversal: "what's connected to what"

 Working MemoryRedisEphemeral session state, search caching, multi-agent shared context with TTL